-5. Appendices
+5. Appendices (30 page limit)

 The following information should be included as appendices to the project description.
-Only material that is submitted as a single package will be reviewed.
-Appendices should be limited to materials that directly support the main body of the proposal (for example, detailed budget information, letters of collaboration, resumes, references, lists of data sources, and maps).
+Only material submitted as a single package will be reviewed.
+Appendices should be limited to materials that directly support the main body of the proposal (for example, letters of collaboration, resumes, references, lists of data sources, and maps).
+Provide résumés of the Principal Investigator for the project and other key personnel critical to the success of the project that address qualifications relevant to conducting the proposed work.
+Please limit résumés to a maximum of two pages for each key investigator.